 Radio stations have been digitalized and are moving towards an online channel to avoid crackly signals and disturbances from ruining a show.
 Major players in the market have discarded towers and transmitters and are sending content over the internet.
 Digitization has also brought down costs as less manpower is required to operate.

-Companies Covered: iHeartMedia, Cumulus Media, Walt Disney, Sirius XM Radio Inc.
+The companies covered are iHeartMedia, Cumulus Media, Walt Disney, and Sirius XM Radio Inc.

 The countries covered are USA, China, Germany, Brazil, Japan, UK, Spain, Russia, France, Australia, Italy, India and rest of the world.

 The radio broadcasting market is segmented into Radio Station, and Radio Network.